RamyaPvy/Sony-Data-Breach-Analysis/README.md

-# Sony-Data-Breach-Analysis
-An in-depth analysis of the  Sony data breach, exploring vulnerabilities, risk management, legal implications, and preventive measures.
-The project highlights the use of data analysis techniques to understand breach impacts, inform decision-making, and enhance cybersecurity strategies.
+# Sony Data Breach Analysis
+This project analyzes the  Sony data breach, identifying the causes, affected data, and potential risks, while providing data-driven insights into how the breach could have been prevented.

+Conducted a comprehensive analysis of breach timelines, vulnerabilities, and risk management strategies.
+Applied data analysis techniques to evaluate the breach’s impact on reputation, legal liabilities, and financial losses.
+Proposed actionable solutions and preventive measures based on findings, supporting future breach mitigation.